gaperton/React-MVx/docs/simple.md

 # State management basics

-It's not a secret that the standard React component state is not very suitable and pleasant tp work.
+It's not a secret that the standard React component state is not very suitable and pleasant thing work.
 But it doesn't have to be so.
 The first and the most important thing React-MVx does is that it replaces React state with the universal state container which is called `Record`.

 It's 'universal' because it's used to handle all the state in the application, no matter is it